Who Is Frank Oz?

 Oz was, by his own admission, a shy child.
 As the son of amateur puppeteers, he gravitated toward puppets as an easy way to express himself.
 By the time Oz was 18, he'd already spent several years playing around and working with puppets.
 But he had no anticipation they'd be a part of his future.
 Instead, Oz had dreams of becoming a journalist.

-The success of Sesame Street far exceeded anyone's expectations.
+The Muppets proved a perfect fit for the format, and the success of Sesame Street far exceeded anyone's expectations.
 For Oz, the opportunities the show allowed for a performer were the most thrilling part.
 "I was a drone," he later recalled.
 "I kind of went where the job was, so it didn't mean a lot to me as far as it being a special program.
 What it meant was that I could actually work out characters, because for years prior to that I was frightened to death of doing my own characters."

-But by 1976, Henson had grown frustrated by the parameters of working on someone else's program.
-In an attempt to realize his full creative vision, Henson debuted the adult variety hour, The Muppet Show.
-Oz was one of the program's key creators, performing such popular characters as Miss Piggy, Fozzie Bear, and Animal.
+By 1976, Henson had grown frustrated by the parameters of working on someone else's program.
+In an attempt to realize his full creative vision, Henson debuted the adult variety hour The Muppet Show.
+Oz was one of the program's key creators, performing such popular characters as Miss Piggy, Fozzie Bear and Animal.

 Yoda and Beyond

-But Oz, like Henson, had his own ambitions.
+Like Henson, Oz had his own ambitions.
 By the early 1980s he'd gotten his toes wet in the film world.
-He'd performed as Yoda in Star Wars, The Empire Strikes Back and Return of the Jedi, and made various bit appearances in other movies like The Blues Brothers (1980) Twilight Zone: The Movie, (1983) and Trading Places (1983).
-But Oz wanted to direct films.
-By the mid-1980s, he got his wish, taking the helm of projects like The Muppets Take Manhattan (1984), Little Shop of Horrors (1988), and Dirty Rotten Scoundrels (1988).
+He'd performed as Yoda in Star Wars, The Empire Strikes Back and Return of the Jedi, and made various bit appearances in other movies like The Blues Brothers (1980) Twilight Zone: The Movie (1983) and Trading Places (1983).
+He then was able to fulfill his directing dreams, taking the helm of projects like The Muppets Take Manhattan (1984), Little Shop of Horrors (1988) and Dirty Rotten Scoundrels (1988).

 In recent years, Oz has continued his varied career.
-He reprised his role of Yoda for the George Lucas directed Stars Wars prequels in the late 1990s and early 2000s.
-He has also continued to direct films, including the 2005 remake of The Stepford Wives, as well as the Marlon Brando, Edward Norton, and Robert Di Niro drama, The Score (2004).
+He reprised his role of Yoda for the George Lucas-directed Stars Wars prequels in the late 1990s and early 2000s.
+He has also continued to direct films, including the heist flick The Score (2001), with Marlon Brando, Edward Norton and Robert De Niro, and a 2004 remake of The Stepford Wives.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!